Sine-Liouville gravity as a Vertex Model on Planar Graphs: Thermodynamical limit and spectral curve

-Obviously the canonical and the grand canonical ensembles exhibit the same critical regimes.
-The analysis is more straightforward in the canonical ensemble (fixed $\k$) where the phase diagram is drown in the $(\k,t)$-plane.
+The gravitational 7v model is a deformation of the gravitational $O(2)$ loop model and should have qualitatively the same phase diagram characterised by dense, dilute and massive phases of the loop gas.
+To describe the critical phases let us return to the canonical ensemble (fixed $\k$) where the phase diagram is drawn in the $(\k,T)$-plane.

-For $\l=0$, the 7-vertex model is identical to the $O(n)$ loop model with $n=2$.
-For $\l>0$, although the vertex model and the $O(n)$ model have different free energies when coupled to gravity, their phase diagrams are expected to be qualitatively the same.

-The matrix model is defined classically in a domain in the $(\kappa, t)$-space bordered by the critical line where the partition sum is dominated by planar graphs of divergent size.
-The continuum limit concerns the vicinity of the critical lines and can be achieved both in $\k$ and $T$ directions.
-When $\kappa$ increases with $T$ fixed, at some critical value $\k=\k_c(T)$ the sum over planar graphs diverges because the entropy grows exponentially with the size of the graph.
+When $\kappa$ increases with $T$ fixed, at some critical value $\k=\k_c(T)$ the partition sum diverges because of the volume of the planar graphs.
+This is the phase of pure gravity.
 On the other hand, if we keep $\k$ constant and decrease the temperature, below some $T=T_c(\kappa)$ the effective tension of the loops will become negative and the planar graph will be densely filled with loops.
-The effective bare cosmological constant will be $\k_1=\k/T$.
-Thus, the critical line has two analytic branches which describe two different critical phases, $\k = \k_c (T)$ (massive loops) and $ T=T_c(\k)$ (dense loops).
-The critical point $(\k_*, T_*)$ is at the intersection of the two branches where both the total length of the loops and the volume non-occupied by loops diverge.
+This is the critical phase of dense loops with effective bare cosmological constant $\k_1=\k/T$.
+The two critical lines join at the tricritical point $(\k_*, T_*)$ where the length of the loops diverges but the volume not occupied by loops also diverges.
+At this point a third critical phase emerges, the phase of dilute loops.